 Risk transfer provisions allocate responsibility between the parties if a problem arises.
 In a contract manufacturing agreement, key risk allocation terms include the warranty and indemnity provisions.
 At their simplest, a warranty is an assurance regarding the quality of a deliverable and an indemnity is a mechanism to ensure that an injured party is made whole if a warranty proves to be untrue.
 Warranties may be implied at law and or given expressly through written contracts.
 Where warranties regarding the quality of products are implied at law, the Uniform Commercial Code (state statute) allows written contracts between businesses to expressly disclaim enforcement of any implied warranties.
 For CMs, the warranties in their agreements with their customers plus any implied warranties created by state law form a measuring stick against which the quality of the products they deliver are measured.

 Translating an understanding of how warranty and indemnity provisions allocate risk between parties into better contract terms for a CM is more art than science.
 Ideally, warranty and indemnity terms would only hold a CM responsible for failures that are within the CM’s reasonable control.
 For example, if a customer provides a CM with a set of specifications for a batch of deliverables and the CM’s deliverables meet those specifications in all respects, does it make sense to hold the CM responsible for product liability or product warranty issues which may arise when the deliverables are ultimately introduced to the market?
-Unless the warranty provision distinguishes between compliance with specifications and deviations from those specifications and the indemnification provision allows for the indemnification of the CM where the proximate cause for defects are in the specifications themselves, the CM has exposure for aspects of the relationship it does not control.
+Unless the warranty provision distinguishes between compliance with specifications and deviations from those specifications and the indemnification provision allows for the indemnification of the CM where the proximate cause for defects is in the specifications themselves, the CM has exposure for aspects of the relationship it does not control.

 The more thoughtfully terms and conditions spell out (1) who bears responsibility for which elements of the manufacturing process and (2) who makes who whole in the event something goes wrong, the more smoothly the relationship should run when problems arise.
-Tailoring contracts to each relationship takes time and money.
+Tailoring contracts for each relationship takes time and money.
 And managing a supply chain with a set of highly tailored contract manufacturing agreements can increase administrative costs for the business customer.
 So, many times CMs are faced with the choice of accepting broader risk under a customer’s standard form contract terms and potentially missing out on a key piece of business.
 Pricing the additional risk into the CM’s cost of manufacturing the contract deliverables being sold is critical to ensuring a successful contract manufacturing engagement.
 Not fully appreciating how the risks are allocated between the CM and its customer can sour an otherwise profitable contract manufacturing engagement very quickly.